About

 Some Life Experience

-From the age of 16, I’ve had a variety of jobs that taught me about hard work and exposed me to people from all walks of life.
+From the age of 16, before graduating and starting a 'career', I had a variety of jobs that taught me about hard work and exposed me to people from all walks of life.
 I have been a 13-year-old stunt double, gardener, waiter, labourer, cocktail barman, marquee rigger, braai chef, and traffic management operative.
 I also spent two years in my twenties as a volunteer wildfire firefighter.
 It put me in some uniquely challenging situations.

-After school I spent 9 months travelling South Africa, Sri Lanka, India, Thailand, Laos, Vietnam, Cambodia, and Singapore.
+After school I spent nine months travelling South Africa, Sri Lanka, India, Thailand, Laos, Vietnam, Cambodia, and Singapore.
 The variety in cultures showed me how both different, and similar, people are.

-At university, I studied business and human geography.
-I wanted a broad education on business practices and modern challenges like urbanisation and what drives cultural change in society.
-It’s an underrated combination and more people should do it.
+At university, I majored in business and minored in human geography.
+It gave me a broad education on business practices and modern challenges like urbanisation and what drives cultural change in society.
+It's an underrated combination and more people should do it.

-I moved to Cape Town at the end of 2012 to do a postgrad diploma in Marketing and Advertising Management.
-I’m still here.
+I moved to Cape Town at the end of 2012 to do a postgraduate diploma in Marketing and Advertising Management.
+I'm still here.

 Today